CycriLabs/keycloak-configurator/README.md

     command: [ "export-secrets", "-s", "http://keycloak:5050/auth", "-u", "admin", "-p", "admin", "-c", "/configuration", "-o", "/output", "-r", "default" ]
 ```

-The sample docker-compose file consist of a keycloak running on port `5050`.
+The sample docker-compose file consists of a keycloak running on port `5050`.
 It connects to postgres database on port `5432`.
 To configure output directory that is mounted from host machine, the volume is configured.
 Exporting template files are defined under `./export-template` mounted to `/configuration`.

 To execute command defined in [Usage](#Usage), container `keycloak-configurator` needs to provide `command` with mandatory parameters.